-After this we headed up Oxford Street and dropped into a couple of shops on the way to the British Museum to see an exhibition of historic Japanese Swords.
+After this, we headed up Oxford Street and dropped into a couple of shops on the way to the British Museum to see an exhibition of historic Japanese Swords.
 It’s amazing to see the beautiful but deadly blades up close and even more incredible to think that they were made long before modern manufacturing methods.

 TL: Apple Store, TR: Oriental Supermarket, BL: Lunch!
 BR: British Museum

-For lunch we went up to Oriental City which is on Edgeware Road and had a very tasty Japanese meal – I choose something called ‘Gyo-Don’ is is basically beef & vegetables fried together on a base of rice.
-There were also a lost of interesting little shops and a huge supermarket to have a look round.
-I found the prospect of melon flavored ‘Steamed Cheese Cake’ which you could buy there particularly funny for some reason!
+For lunch we went up to Oriental City which is on Edgeware Road and had a very tasty Japanese meal – I choose something called ‘Gyo-Don’ is basically beef & vegetables fried together on a base of rice.
+There were also a lot of interesting little shops and a huge supermarket to have a look round.
+I found the prospect of melon flavoured ‘Steamed Cheese Cake’ which you could buy there particularly funny for some reason!
 We also went in a particularly quaint second-hand Japanese book shop nearby which was very interesting from the viewpoint of someone who couldn’t understand a word of what they were selling – I think our presence amused the owners!

 Left: Somwhere, Right: China Town